Caerwys: History

 In 1377 income from the Farm of Cayrouse was listed as part of the Principality issued to the Earl of Chester under the County Palatine of Chester, Caerwys being part of the Aticross Unhidated hundred.

 In 1568 Queen Elizabeth I of England appointed a commission to control the activities of "minstrels, rhymers and bards", in Wales.
 Simwnt Fychan was summoned to meet at Caerwys and was appointed "pencerdd", i.e. the senior bard.

 Caerwys and Philadelphia have important historical connections.
 Local doctor, Thomas Wynne, sailed to America on the ship Welcome in 1682 with William Penn.
 Wynne was one of the founding fathers of Philadelphia and became the first speaker of the Provisional Assembly, as well as a provincial judge.
 The original street plan of Philadelphia was designed on the street pattern of Caerwys.
 Many Welsh names crop up in the city, and several buildings built in Philadelphia resemble buildings in the Caerwys area, some of which still stand today.

-Caerwys hosted two of the most important eisteddfodau of the early modern era – one in 1523, during the reign of Henry VIII of England at which Tudur Aled was present and the other, sanctioned by Elizabeth I, in 1568.
+Caerwys hosted two of the most important eisteddfodau of the early modern era – one in 1523, during the reign of Henry VIII of England at which Tudur Aled was present and the other, sanctioned by Elizabeth I, in 1567.
+Caerwys Town Hall was completed in 1885.

+Governance

+Caerwys Town Council consists of eleven councillors, and is not divided into wards.

+The Caerwys and Ysceifiog communities make up the Caerwys electoral ward on Flintshire County Council, which elects one councillor.

+Caerwys is part of the Delyn constituency and North Wales region for the Senedd, and of the Clwyd East constituency for Parliament.